hruzinator/CryptoCurrency/README.md

 2. Make sure you are inside the cloned directory and create a virtual Environment: `python3 -m venv ./`
 3. Activate the virtual envioronment with `source bin/activate`
 4. Install dependencies with `pip install -r requirements.txt`
-5. Run the application with python app.py
+5. Run the application with `python app.py`

+You can always bring down the virtual environment with `deactivate`

 # Blockchain
 The blockchain is an abstract data type.
 It should not be confused with the ledger, which implements the blockchain to maintain a record of financial transactions.
 The Blockchain data type should be abstract enough that it could be applied for other uses.